Chuckv01/cordova-plugin-migrate-ios-localstorage/README.md

 # Cordova Plugin: Migrate iOS LocalStorage

-A Cordova plugin that migrates localStorage data from UIWebView to WKWebView on iOS.
-This plugin is useful when transitioning from UIWebView to WKWebView in Capacitor or Cordova iOS applications.
+A Cordova plugin that migrates iOS localStorage data from `UIWebView` to `WKWebView`.
+This plugin is useful when transitioning from `UIWebView` to `WKWebView` in Capacitor or Cordova apps.

 ## Description